antiwarp2000/AIDM-7410-PAGE/README.md

 Webpage for AIDM-7410 computational journalism's presentation.

 This repository was created in the Semester 2 of 2022-2023.
 It stores the group project of the course AIDM-7410 Computational Journalism @ Hong Kong Baptist University, School of Communication (HKBU).
-This group project was created by JIANG Zhuohao, YU Minghao,and HE Yuchen.
+This group project was created by <b>JIANG Zhuohao, YU Minghao,and HE Yuchen</b>.

 We have utilized AI techniques/models and visualization components to create a data-driven news work focused on the World Press Photo (WPP) contest.